 What Does AACSB Accreditation Mean?

 As an AACSB Accredited Business School, the College of Business and Economics' programs and degrees in Business Administration, Accounting and Economics, Manufacturing and Supply Chain Management, Financial Economics, Business and Sustainability and its graduate degrees (MBA and MPAcc) have been certified as one of the best business schools in the world.
 CBE is among a select few of less than five percent of the world's business schools that have achieved AACSB accreditation.

 The faculty of the College, MBA and MPAcc programs have passed rigorous standards for quality leading to better programs, better faculty, better students and more well prepared graduates.

 What is NWCCU Accreditation?

 All of the programs in the College of Business and Economics are accredited as part of Western Washington University's accreditation program with the Northwest Commission on Colleges and Universities (NWCCU).
-Rigorous standards are used for this accreditation program and helps to insure that ALL of the programs and degrees offered by the College of Business and Economics adhere to serious and meaningful for students, employers and the public.
+Rigorous standards are used for this accreditation program and helps to insure that all of the programs and degrees offered by the College of Business and Economics are serious and meaningful for students, employers and the public.